23ewrdtf/Captive-Portal/README.md

 Change the default Website

 Test popup on other devices.
-Already works on Samsung S4, S7, S9 and IPhone X
+Already works on Samsung S4, S7, S9, IPhone X and Blackberry

 Add wifi name to be configured from the command line